garrettjoecox/scriptserver/README.md

 ### 2) server.send

 The send method allows you to send commands to the Minecraft server.
 See [here](http://minecraft.gamepedia.com/Commands) for a list of available commands.
-When mixed with ES2015's template strings server.send can be a powerful tool.
+When mixed with ES2015's template strings and Promises, server.send can be a powerful tool.

 #### Using server.send
 ```javascript